 Dimmuborgir Guesthouse right next to Lake Myvatn is one of the best choices for big families.

 On the map below, you can compare all accommodation options in the Myvatn area – the map shows the best prices for each accommodation available at that moment.
-Just be sure to insert your travel dates and group size, and you’ll see all the best deals for your stay.
+Just be sure to insert your travel dates and group size, and you’ll see what’s available for your stay.
 Check it out!

 Where we stayed: We planned our summer trip quite late and all suitable Myvatn accommodations for big families were booked up, so we had to stay a bit further away.
 We stayed at Guesthouse Storu-Laugar about half an hour’s drive from Myvatn.